isalevine/the-fire-mage-backend/README.md

 ### 1. [Playable demo on Heroku here!](https://the-fire-mage.herokuapp.com/)
 May require a refresh to ensure that both the frontend and backend dynos on Heroku are active.

+A mouse is recommended for ease of left- and right-clicking (as the controls are based on Starcraft / Warcraft unit selection), but is not required.

 ### 2. A collision-detector [written completely in vanilla JavaScript!](https://github.com/isalevine/the-fire-mage-frontend/blob/46797f43fc221b7ba6cf32e61b98cfd73aa37123/app/collider.js#L9)
 As part of the core game engine, the `collider` object listens for collisions between different types of cells (such as Units and Items), or cells and the border of the map.